rcwowo/website/README.md

 ## About this repo.

-This is the source code for my website and blog, originally derived from the [astro-eudite](https://github.com/jktrn/astro-erudite) template.
+This is the source code for my website and blog, originally derived from the [astro-erudite](https://github.com/jktrn/astro-erudite) template.
 It has been pretty heavily modified to fit it's own aesthetic and for my own purposes.

 With the **2.0.0** release of the website, a lot of the website and other things have changed to better reflect what I truly want out of the website.
 Such as:

 * Changed and added more colorful theming.
 * Removed a lot of things I didn't like or need, like tags, authors, projects, and comments.
 * Moved the previous VOD archival functionality to it's [own website](https://vods.ltwilson.tv) and [repository](https://github.com/theltwilson/vod-archive).
+* Added cool dynamic widgets to the home page.

 And of course, this project is open source and available under the [MIT License](LICENSE) - modify and shape it to be yours!